RyokoNod/sdm-asian-elephants/codes/README.md

 ## bayesian_splineGLM (Bayesian GAM)

   This folder is even more messy than the Bayesian GLM folder because this is where the most of the classic, disorganized iterative modeling took place.
-The models are scheduled to be placed in the subfolders ```bnorm_sdsnorm```, ```bnorm_sdst```, and ```bunif_sdsnorm```, whose file names indicate the prior sets (bnorm: the intercept and coefficients are normal distributions, bunif: the intercept and coefficients are uniform (flat) distributions, sdsnorm: the non-linearity priors are normal distributions, sdst: the non-linearity priors are Student's t-distributions).
+The models are  placed in the subfolders ```bnorm_sdsnorm```, ```bnorm_sdst```, and ```bunif_sdsnorm```, whose file names indicate the prior sets (bnorm: the intercept and coefficients are normal distributions, bunif: the intercept and coefficients are uniform (flat) distributions, sdsnorm: the non-linearity priors are normal distributions, sdst: the non-linearity priors are Student's t-distributions).
 These folders are further separated into subfolders that indicate the basis dimension I used (k_default: default basis dimension (-1), k1: basis dimension = 1).
-Please note that some models created early on in the project do not work with some plotting functions because their outputs were defined as factors.
+Please note that some models created early on in the project do not work with some plotting functions because their response variables were defined as factors.

   Aside from ```big_condeff_surface.R```, ```image_outputs.R```, and ```prior_sensitivity.R```, everything is designed to run on a linux terminal.
 Depending on the script, there are up to 5 required arguments you need to specify (all the arguments shown in the Bayesian GLM section + the argument for the basis dimension).
 For example, when fitting a Bayesian GAM model using raw random CV features with default basis dimension, adapt delta 0.99, and maximum tree depth 13, you need to run the script as below.